 Lastly, experiment with different resale marketplaces and/or professional services and see what yields the best resale experience for your particular seats.

 This blog has been written by TiqAssist.
 Our mission is to guide you through the complex and rewarding journey of being a fan and season ticket holder (partial or full season).
-If you would like a free consultation regarding any phase of being a season ticket holder, please contact us at email@example.com.
-Feel free to also suggest other topics you would love to learn more about either via a blog post or a one on one consultation.
+If you would like a free consultation regarding any phase of being a season ticket holder, please contact us at firstname.lastname@example.org.
+Feel free to also suggest other topics you would love to learn more about either via a blog post.
 We’re happy to help the fellow season ticket holder community!